Technology Advances in Agricultural Production, Water and Nutrient Management

 - The discussions and interactions will generate considerable information which will help prepare participants to improve their abilities to compete in the global market and assist farmers in their day-to-day operations.

-Travel & Fees
+Travel and Fees

-OVERVIEW & TRAVEL
+OVERVIEW AND TRAVEL

 The program will begin Monday morning, August 21, 2017, at IFDC headquarters in Muscle Shoals, Alabama.
 Thus, participants are expected to arrive on Sunday, August 20, 2017.
 After two days in Alabama, participants will travel as a group via bus to Tennessee, Arkansas and finally to St Louis, Missouri.
 Participants will travel as a group via plane from St. Louis to Washington, D.C., where the program will conclude on Friday, September 1, at approximately 5:00 p.m.
 While the training will officially end Friday evening, an optional half-day bus tour of Washington, D.C., will take place on Saturday, September 2, provided that we have enough participation.
 Participants should return to their home country from Washington, D.C.
 It is up to the participants to select their departure date, bearing in mind that the negotiated room rate in D.C. may not be available for extended stays past September 2.